Kr1sNg/42cursus-Philosophers/intro/2 - race_condition/README.md

 A race condition typically occurs when multiple threads access a shared variable (or state) and they try to change it at the same time.

+Race conditions are an intra-process thing, not inter-processes.
+It means there is no race condition between processes.

 //  Visualization of the above program's execution.
 When the two deposit
 //  functions run at the same time, the execution of statements over time
 //  may interleave (and our simulated "network delay" further assures this),